saudG1997/JavaScript/01_JS_introduction.md

 -->

 <!--
-// JavaScript Can Change HTML Content.
-One of many JavaScript HTML methods is getElementById().
+mOne of many JavaScript HTML methods is getElementById().
 The example below "finds" an HTML element (with id="demo"), and changes the element content (innerHTML) to "Hello JavaScript":
 Example: